DoanNgocCuong/home/9_thi VSTEP/1_Cấu trúc.md

 	- Firstly I agrees that have pets at home that close faithful friends.
 Because, we can play with them, that help we chilling after hard work.
 	- Secondly I agress that have pets at home that help stress reduction. ....It mine that, play with them very happy and chill.
 	- Thridly, I think have pets at home help we increase ressponsibility.
 It is reason, when take care of our pets, as such as when we take care of friends and child.
-	- Finally, my own ideas, there are many useful
+	- Finally, my own ideas, there are many useful when we have pets at home.
+	-